-Before the outbreak of a pandemic that has turned our reality into a surreal dystopia, brand-safety practices seem to be, like many other things in life, clear and logical.
+Before the outbreak of a pandemic that has turned our reality into a surreal dystopia, brand safety practices seemed to be, like many other things in life, clear and logical.
 However, Covid-19 is shaking up the world and the advertising industry as we know them.
 But is Covid-19 changing brand safety practices too?

 Even though it was already clear that just blacklisting as such was not enough to protect brands, many advertisers have decided to quarantine all the keywords associated with coronavirus.
 It seemed like a wise thing to do, right?
 Isolating the worst aspect of a terrible reality and protecting their brands from any association with the virus.
 However, is that actually a good idea?